facebook/sapling/README.md

 Dependencies
 ============

 This plugin is implemented entirely in Python - there are no Git binary dependencies, you do not need to have Git installed on your system.
-There are in fact no external dependencies currently other than Mercurial.
-The plugin is known to work on Hg versions 1.1 and 1.2.
+The only dependencies are Mercurial and Dulwich.
+The plugin is known to work on Hg versions 1.1 through 1.3 and requires at least Dulwich 0.3.2.

 Commands
 =========